CreativeKenning/simple-scraper-colab/README.md

 ## Who is this for?
-1. Academics with little to no coding expreience, interested in learning how to parse HTML and scrape materials from webpages, or to simply engage in some simple scraping with no coding required, in a manner that can export CSV or TXT files for analysis.
+1. Academics with little to no coding experience, interested in learning how to parse HTML and scrape materials from webpages, or to simply engage in some simple scraping with no coding required, in a manner that can export CSV or TXT files for analysis.

 ## How to use
 1. Follow the link to the notebook in Google Colab